pebreo/dotfiles/README.md

           IdentityFile ~/.ssh/myprivatekeyfile # the leading spaces are important!
           Port 123

-4. SSH into the remote server
+4. Verify and then SSH into the remote server.
+To check if your config is right type: `ssh -T git@github.com`

         ssh root@mysite.com
         or
         ssh mysite.com # if you setup the User setting in config